datlife/tensorflow-on-nvidia-jetson/build_from_source.md

 sudo mkswap /dev/sda
 sudo swapon /dev/sda
 ```
-#### B. Install TensorFlow
+#### B. Set up `CUDA 7.0` as compiler for TensorFlow

+The reason is that TF supports only CUDA 7.0 and up.
+Although we cannot use CUDA 7.0 on TK1, we can still install to use it as a compiler.

- * Download and install CUDA 7.0 as a compiler of TensorFlow since CUDA 6.5 will cause issues during building TensoFlow.
+ * Download and install CUDA 7.0
 ```shell
 wget http://developer.download.nvidia.com/embedded/L4T/r24_Release_v1.0/CUDA/cuda-repo-l4t-7-0-local_7.0-76_armhf.deb
 sudo dpkg -i cuda-repo-l4t-7-0-local_7.0-76_armhf.deb